 - In July 2001, STIS operation was resumed with side 2 electronics after failure of the side 1 electronics in May.
 A wider range in the operating temperature of the CCD detector with the side 2 electronics has made it necessary to include a temperature-dependent scaling factor when producing and applying side 2 CCD dark reference files.
-This is discussed more fully in STIS ISR 2001-03. - Since September 2002, calstis has used epoch-selected darks for the NUV-MAMA, which are scaled by a factor depending on the time and detector temperature of the science data. - Gradual changes in spectroscopic sensitivity have been measured over the lifetime of the STIS detectors.
-See STIS ISR 2001-01R for full details.
-Beginning in September 2002, spectra extracted from data taken with the MAMA low and medium resolution gratings have been calibrated with a time-dependent sensitivity factor to correct the
+This is discussed more fully in STIS ISR 2001-03. - Since September 2002, calstis has used epoch-selected darks for the NUV-MAMA, which are scaled by a factor depending on the time and detector temperature of the science data. - Gradual changes in spectroscopic and imaging sensitivity have been measured over the lifetime of the STIS detectors.
+See STIS ISR 2001-01 for full details.
+Currently, 1-D spectral fluxes (FLUX column in rootname sx1.fits and rootname x1d.fits files) extracted from data taken with the first-order low and medium resolu-